trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

 Although not as well known as Fantasy Football, Fantasy Basketball is an fun game for fans to play during the NBA season.
 Fantasy sports use a real sport as a data source (for basketball this means how many points, assists, steals, turnovers etc. are accumulated), and then use that data to compete against other in-league teams every week.
 The following is part white paper, part guide to winning, and part documentation of the code.
 It is the first attempt I'm aware of that uses Blotto games as a model for Fantasy Basketball as well as the first attempt I'm aware of finding a dominant Blotto strategy against random strategies.
 [For the curious, this paper](https://www.semanticscholar.org/paper/%E2%80%9C-Solving-%E2%80%9D-the-Blotto-Game-%3A-A-Computational-Wittman/241ba18a3819a3341ef091eb99b10dc510f28ef0) does something similar, but against a selection of pre-defined strategies.

 ## How Fantasy Basketball is Played:
 At the start of the season, each person in a fantasy league picks a team (called drafting).
 Picking well in the draft is incredibly important for doing well during the season because the players available mid-season are not very good.
 Each week during the season, our team goes up against another team in our league in a head-to-head matchup.
 The winner of this head-to-head matchup is whichever team wins the most number of statistical categories.
-In a 9 category league, you need to win at least 5 categories to win that week.
+In a 9 category league, this means you need to win at least 5 categories to win that week.
 Those categories are Points, Rebounds, Blocks, Assists, Steals, Turnovers (lower is better), 3-point shots made (3PM), Free Throw % (higher is better), and Field Goal % (higher is better).
-The more games you win, the higher seeded you are for the playoffs (and the easier your fantasy championship run is).
+The more weeks you win, the better.

 ## Figuring Out What a Good Player Looks Like
-Good NBA players help you win by contributing to each of the statistical categories (in various amounts).
-We need to develop a way to evaluate how good each player is for their position, and for all players before the season starts so that we can plan our draft.
+Good NBA players help our team win by contributing to each of the statistical categories (in various amounts).
+We need to develop a way to evaluate how good each player is before the season starts so that we can plan our draft.

 The first step is either creating player statistical projections with machine learning or using other projections (for the upcoming season).
 For example [basketball-reference's projection system](https://www.basketball-reference.com/friv/projections.cgi).